 Every mountain biker took their first ride.
 Even the most experienced trail rider that flows down the hill smooth as butter had to start somewhere.
 We offer several group ride options throughout the year, but stick around for a moment to let us bring you up to speed on trail etiquette and become a better mountain biker.

-Trail etiquette is a term used by mountain bike organizations to frame a set of unspoken rules.
+Trail etiquette is a term used by mountain bike organizations to frame a set of unspoken “rules”.

 The “Rules of the Trail” is a simple guide developed by IMBA to enhance and preserve the sport of mountain biking for you and your fellow riders, now and for the future.
 Riding responsibly is an easy way to do your part in fostering good relations with land managers and other trail users, preventing trail damage, and keeping yourself yourself out of harm’s way to ride again another day.

 Following the guidelines on our Rules of the Trail page you can avoid making most newbie social errors.
-The first and foremost etiquette rule is to not ride the trails when they are muddy or wet.
+The first and foremost etiquette rule is to not ride the trails when they are muddy or in a thaw.
 If you are leaving a rut then the trail is simply too wet and is being damaged.
 As an organization, this is our number one reason for having to repair existing trail.
 It slows the growth of the trail network because we must focus on repairs instead of building new trail!

 After a couple solo rides the mountain biker tends to seek out other like-minded outdoor enthusiasts.
 If you do a quick online search you will see that the United States is chock full of mountain bike clubs.
 The Gateway Off-Road Cyclists is the volunteer-based trail building and advocacy club around St. Louis including central western Illinois.
 There are numerous organizations each with a specific focus that often overlaps the core of GORC’s mission.